learnwu/.github/profile/README.md

 Our immediate goals are to build and launch the core experience.

 - [ ] Launch the Public Beta of Learnwu.
-- [ ] Ship v1 of the AI-Powered Scheduling assistant.
+- [ ] Ship v1 of the Learnwu tutor marketplace.
 - [ ] Refine the core in-lesson and feedback experience.

 ## 🗺️ Key Resources